 All trustees have existing suitable skills to hold their office either from their commercial and/or faith background.
 However, all trustees are encouraged to visit the work being carried out by "partners" in Malawi to experience first-hand the strategies employed and issues attached to them.
-During 2013 those directors who have never visited the work visited and experienced the projects at first hand.
-In addition, as well as telephone contact during most board meetings, the Lotts periodically return to England for rest, recuperation, debriefing and planning discussions.
-Their next visit will be in Summer 2014
+During 2014 the project was visited by the chairman.